pola-rs/polars/docs/releases/upgrade/index.md

 !!! rust "Note"

     There is no upgrade guide yet for Rust releases.
-    It will be added once the rate of breaking changes to the rust API slows down and a [deprecation policy](../../development/versioning.md#deprecation-period) is added.
+    It will be added once the rate of breaking changes to the Rust API slows down and a [deprecation policy](../../development/versioning.md#deprecation-period) is added.